MitchMolenaar/CCSML/README.md

 **Citation**
 ------------
-We encourage researchers to use validate our machine learning model, so that we can have a cumulatively growing literature on the prediction of mortality in patients with ccs.
+We encourage researchers to use validate our machine learning model, so that we can have a cumulatively growing literature on the prediction of mortality in patients with CCS.
 If you use our code, please cite:

 @article{xxx,
   author = {xx},